 What’s the difference between the medications?

-This will depend on the severity of your vitamin D deficiency or how likely it is that you might develop one.
+It depends how much vitamin D you already get, and how susceptible you might be to deficiency.
 Your suitability may also be influenced by current or previous medical conditions or treatments.
 Speak to your doctor to find out more.

 Are there different side effects?

 Fultium D3 can cause excess calcium in the blood or urine.
-For a full breakdown of side effects, take a look at the page for this product by clicking on the above image.
+For a full breakdown of side effects, refer to the patient information leaflet for this product.

 Consultation.
 Prescription.
 Delivery.
 Satisfaction.